Equality and Diversity Policy

 - Ensuring that children have equality of access to learning.

-- Making adjustments to the environment and resources to accommodate a wide range of learning, physical and sensory impairments.
+- Adjusting the environment and resources to accommodate a wide range of learning, physical and sensory impairments.

 - Differentiating the curriculum to meet children’s special education needs.